-Paul Pickowicz, professor of history at the University of California, San Diego, will be giving a talk on the current state of Chinese film making.
+Paul Pickowicz, professor of history at the University of California, San Diego, gave a talk on the current state of Chinese film making.
 Pickowicz is a leading scholar on the history of Chinese cinema and has published several books and articles on the subject.
 His latest book, China on Film: A Century of Exploration, Confrontation, and Controversy (2011), discusses the history of Chinese filmmaking from its origins in the early twentieth century through the experimental films of the post-Mao era (click here for the Amazon.com listing for his book).
-For his talk, Pickowicz will utilize clips from a wide variety of recent films.
-It is scheduled to take place Thursday, November 8, at 8 pm in Cole Cinema.
-This talk is sponsored by the History Club, Asian Studies Club, the Lecture and Fine Arts Committee, History Department, Asian Studies Program, Theater, Film & Media Studies, and International Languages and Cultures.
+For his talk, Pickowicz utilized clips from a wide variety of recent films.
+The talk took place Thursday, November 8, 2012, at 8 pm in Cole Cinema.
+This talk was sponsored by the History Club, Asian Studies Club, the Lecture and Fine Arts Committee, History Department, Asian Studies Program, Theater, Film & Media Studies, and International Languages and Cultures.

 The Soviet Union had a great tradition of science fiction, which has remained largely unknown in the US.
 These films dramatize issues of the threats and potential of technology, the limits and nature of humanity, and fear of the other, with some class conflict and socialist utopian dreaming thrown in.
 They also showcased stunning special effects, which now come across as pleasingly retro.

 See our Calendar for more details and dates!